Vinfall/VNDB-Calendar/README.md

 ## Intro

-This tiny tool allows you to create a calendar of [VNDB](https://vndb.org) [upcoming releases](https://vndb.org/r?f=01731;o=a;s=released).
+This tiny tool allows you to create a calendar of [VNDB](https://vndb.org) [releases](https://vndb.org/r?f=01731;o=a;s=released).
 Everything is supposed to be automated via GitHub Actions after initial setup.
 If you choose to publish the `ICS` file, you can just subscribe it in any calendar app that supports iCalendar.

-[en](https://github.com/Vinfall/VNDB-Calendar/releases/download/en/vndb-calendar.ics) contains recent en & ja releases.
+[en](https://github.com/Vinfall/VNDB-Calendar/releases/download/en/vndb-calendar.ics) contains upcoming en & ja releases.
 Similarly, [enpatch](https://github.com/Vinfall/VNDB-Calendar/releases/download/enpatch/vndb-calendar.ics) for unofficial en localization/content restoration patches.

 ## Why

 For now VNDB only offers RSS for *Recent Changes*, but not *Upcoming Releases* or *Just Released*.
-There are multiple previous discussions about that but I don't think Yorhel is going to do that any time soon.

 This is created as a workaround for personal use and serves as an extension of my blog post [iCalendar (ICS) 的养成方式](https://blog.vinfall.com/posts/2023/12/ics/) (written in Chinese).

 ## Usage